Sikang-Hu/Notes/SpringNote.md

 @Primary, @Qualifier can be used to tuning the priority.

 For @annotation-driven injection by name, use @Resouce instead, which is semantically defined to identify a specific targe component by its unique name with decalred type being irrelevant for matching.

+The context will first find the matched bean by class, if there are multiple bean, it will use the id to find matched bean.
+Using @Qualifier to specify id.

 ### @Resource